ThymeTravel/ThymeTravel.github.io/README.md

 # Basil Aranda
-Aerospace Engineering at Cal Poly Pomona.
+Aerospace Engineering at Cal Poly Pomona Class 2023.
 This is a super simple engineering portfolio